sdiehl/wiwinwlh/tutorial.md

 --------------

-Pattern matching in Haskell allows for the possibility of non-exhaustive patterns, or cases which are not exhaustive and instead of yielding a value diverge.
+Pattern matching in Haskell allows for the possibility of non-exhaustive patterns, or cases which are not exhaustive and instead of yielding a value halt from an incomplete match.

 Partial functions from non-exhaustivity are controversial subject, and large use of non-exhaustive patterns is considered a dangerous code smell.
 Although the